Lie-operads and operadic modules from poset cohomology: Decorated partitions revisited: operadic modules

-\begin{rem} Recall that the existence of an EL-shelling implies the existence of a recursive atom ordering (but whether the other implication always holds is an open question).
+\begin{rem} Recall that the existence of an EL-shelling implies the existence of a recursive atom ordering, while the converse is false by \cite{liCLvsEL}\footnote{We thank Sheila Sundaram for providing this reference.} .
 In \cite{whitneyTwins}, Gonz\'{a}lez D'Le\'{o}n, Hallam and Quiceno Dur\'{a}n give an EL-labeling of the maximal intervals of the poset $\Pi^{\mathrm{Perm}}(S)$.
 It would be interesting to determine whether this labeling can be extended to an EL-labeling of the poset $\Pi^{\operatorname{Perm}}_+(S)$.
 This would give another proof of the fact that this poset is Cohen--Macaulay and a stronger property of this poset: EL-shellability. \end{rem}

 \begin{prop} For all $n\geq 1$, the cohomology $\htop{\bullet}(\Pi^{\mathrm{Perm}}(n))$ is concentrated in degree $n-1$, and

 \end{prop}

 \begin{proof} The first statement is a consequence of Proposition \ref{prop: Pi Perm Cohen Macaulay}.
 For the second statement, note that $\dim\htop{n-1}(\Pi^{\mathrm{Perm}}(n))=(-1)^{n-1}\widehat{\mu}(\Pi^{\mathrm{Perm}}(n))$, and that Proposition \ref{prop: generating series right operadic module} yields the identity: